phantomaton-ai/priestess/README.md

 start();
 ```

-In this example, we create a new `hierophant` container and register a provider for the `start` symbol.
-The provider returns a function that logs a message when executed.
-We then resolve the `start` symbol and call the provided function to start the application.

-## Priestess and Sigilium
+## Priestess and Sigilium 🔮

-Priestess uses the `sigilium` library to define its symbols and composition patterns.
+Priestess uses the [`sigilium`](https://github.com/phantomaton-ai/sigilium#readme) library to define its symbols and composition patterns.
 If you're familiar with `sigilium`, you can extend the functionality of Priestess by creating new symbols and integrating them with your application.

-For more information on `sigilium`, please refer to the [Sigilium README](https://github.com/phantomaton-ai/sigilium/blob/main/README.md).

-## Contributing
+## Contributing 🦄

 We welcome contributions to the Priestess project!
 If you have any ideas, bug reports, or pull requests, please feel free to submit them on the [Priestess GitHub repository](https://github.com/phantomaton-ai/priestess).

-## License
+## License 🔒

 Priestess is licensed under the [MIT License](LICENSE).